 This bill amends subsection 3 of section 53-06.1-03 of the North Dakota Century Code to allow for greater flexibility in conducting charitable gaming at the same site by multiple organizations.
-It stipulates that only one licensed organization may conduct games on a given day, with exceptions for raffles or sports pools conducted under a local permit by another organization, provided certain conditions are met.
+It specifies that only one licensed organization may conduct games at an authorized site on a given day, with exceptions for raffles or sports pools conducted under a local permit by another organization under certain conditions.
 These conditions include physical separation of areas for different games and the suspension of the regular organization's license with approval from the attorney general.
-Additionally, the bill introduces a provision allowing two organizations to conduct different types of games on the same day at the same site for up to twelve hours, under specific conditions such as the location being in a smaller city and the organizations maintaining separate funds and staff.
+Additionally, the bill introduces a provision allowing two organizations to conduct different types of games on the same day at the same site for up to twelve hours, provided they meet specific criteria, such as being located in a smaller city and maintaining separate funds.

 The bill also retains existing regulations regarding the number of sites a licensed organization can operate, the age restrictions for participants in various games, and the limitations on electronic pull tab devices.
-It clarifies that organizations conducting gaming at authorized sites as of January 1, 2023, can continue their operations regardless of the site's classification as an alcoholic beverage establishment.
+It clarifies that organizations may continue to operate gaming at authorized sites as of January 1, 2023, regardless of whether those sites are alcoholic beverage establishments.
 Overall, the amendments aim to enhance the operational capabilities of charitable gaming organizations while ensuring compliance with regulatory standards.

 Adopted by the House Judiciary Committee: 53-06.1-03